SweetySojrani/Starbucks-Rest-API/Weekly Meeting Notes.md

 - Vera
   - Tested order API locally and connected with mongodb and rabbitmq
   - Research on possible frontend framework and wow factors

+- Sweety
+  - Tested the GO API created for payment of the application locally.

 ### Week 4